KayseMca/js_in_month/Basics/README.md

 **Operators**
 `var year = 2021`
-`console.log(year-26)` // output
+`console.log(year-26)` // output 1995
 `typeof year` // _output_ Number

 **Functions**
- if we have lot of codes that we should run couple of times we create function with parameters if necessary then called the function when even is needed.
+ if we have lot of codes that we should run couple of times we create function with parameters if necessary then called the function when ever is needed.

  `
  function helloFunction(name){